Freudian Psychology

 Stages of development

-Because Freud believed that life challenges came from childhood, he developed a theory of child development to explain how different mental health challenges might occur.
+Because Freud believed that life challenges came from childhood—such as traumatic experiences— he developed a theory of child development to explain how different mental health challenges might occur.
 He proposed five stages of development that healthy individuals go through.
 He believed people became "stuck" at certain phases if they could not move through them healthily.
-Below are these stages:
+Below are these stages of psychosexual development:

 • Oral stage (Birth to 1.5 Years): Fixation on oral stimulation, often related to breastfeeding.
-If stuck in this phase, the person may have oral habits, such as extended thumb-sucking or smoking later in life.
+If stuck in the oral stage, the person may have oral habits, such as extended thumb-sucking or smoking later in life.

-• Anal stage (1.5 to 3 Years): A toilet training phase.
-If stuck in this phase, a person may struggle with gastrointestinal challenges.
+• Anal stage (1.5 to 3 Years): The toilet training phase.
+If stuck in the anal stage, a person may struggle with gastrointestinal challenges.

-• Phallic stage (3 to 5 Years): A phase of preoccupation with developing sexuality and a fixation on genitals.
+• Phallic stage (3 to 5 Years): The phallic phase involves a preoccupation with developing sexuality and a fixation on genitals.

-• Latency stage (5 to 12 Years): A phase focused on developing a healthy attraction to individuals of the gender or gender one is attracted to.
+• Latency stage (5 to 12 Years): A phase focused on developing a healthy attraction to individuals of the gender or genders one is attracted to.

 • Genital stage (12 to Adulthood): The previous four stages are integrated for healthy sexual urges and behaviors.